Do you use hashtags and hashtag tracking tools in your social media campaigns?

 - Other hashtags people are using along with yours

-- What time of day people are most using your hashtag
+- What time of day people are mostly using your hashtag

 Are you ready to start Hashtag Tracking